lwkf/BigDataProj/README.md

 # Locate the correct file
 find ./output -name "part-*.csv"
 ```
-4. Copy the File from Docker
+4. Open a new terminal tab and Copy the file from Docker
 ```bash
 # Copy the output file to the host machine
 docker cp namenode:/output/part-00000-*.csv ./analysis_output/analysis_result.csv